Undergraduate Program Course Descriptions

 Explores the theory and practice of purposive social change in social agencies and communities, participation of social workers in politics, and social worker roles of advocate, resource mobilizer, program planner, and organizer.
 Integrates the classroom and field instruction experience.
 Prerequisite: SWK 462.
 Limited to senior SWK majors.
 3 Cr.

 Beginning methods of social work research.
 Strategies and methods of developing knowledge in the context of social work practice and social welfare.
 The place of theory in research, problem formulation, ethical concerns, research designs, including practice research and evaluation, methods of data collection, sampling, introduction to program evaluation, and basic procedures in data analysis and statistics.
 3 Cr.

 SWK 495 Field Practicum in Social Work

 Generalist social work practice in community agencies provides opportunities to apply social work knowledge and skills directed toward planned intervention and change efforts.
-(Satisfies the General Education Capstone Experience Requirement).
-Prerequisite: SWK 361 and SWK 440.
+Satisfies the General Education Capstone Experience Requirements.
+Prerequisites: SWK 361 and SWK 440.
 Limited to social work majors who have completed at least 75 course credit hours.
-Taken concurrently with SWK 462 (Fall semester) and SWK 463 (Spring semester).
+Must be taken concurrently with SWK 462 (Fall semester) and SWK 463 (Spring semester).
 Twelve credit hours required; six per semester, variable by permission only.
 1-6 Cr.